soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/get-started-with-ti.md

  ### Incidents

-Use the Incidents list to see a list of in flight security incidents.
+Use the Incidents list (this is also called Investigations) to see a list of in flight security incidents.
 Incidents are used to track threats such as suspicious email messages, and to conduct further investigation and remediation.

 ![List of current Incidents in Office 365 Threat Intelligence](media/acadd4c7-d2de-4146-aeb8-90cfad805a9c.png)